tikalk/js-testing-workshop/README.md

 # js-testing-workshop
 learning to test with js: unit testing, automation and e2e

-**This is the solution for step 2 and the code challenge for custom matcher.**
+**This is the solution for step 1 and the code challenge for beforeEach/afterEach & beforeAll/afterAll.**

 ## Setup